4Fingers Crispy Chicken

-4FINGERS (also known as 4FINGERS Crispy Chicken) is a Singaporean multinational chain of fast casual restaurants that specialises in crispy Asian style fried chicken.
+4Fingers (stylised as 4FINGERS; also known as 4FINGERS Crispy Chicken) is a Singaporean multinational chain of fast casual restaurants that specialises in crispy Asian style fried chicken.

 Headquartered in Singapore, the chain was founded in 2009 and currently has 27 stores across Singapore, Malaysia, Indonesia, Thailand and Australia.
 The company expanded regionally to Malaysia in 2015 with twelve stores opening by the end of 2018.
 The brand also has two outlets in Medan, Indonesia, and one in Central Ladprao, Bangkok, Thailand.
-From June–July 2017, 4FINGERS also opened an outlet in Melbourne, Australia[2] and two outlets in Queensland, Australia, with plans for expansion to Europe and the US in the future.
+From June–July 2017, 4Fingers also opened an outlet in Melbourne, Australia[2] and two outlets in Queensland, Australia, with plans for expansion to Europe and the US in the future.

 History

-4FINGERS was Established in 2009.
+4Fingers was established in 2009.
 From 2014, The brand expanded from one outlet in Singapore to 21 outlets in Asia-Pacific within 4 years.

-4FINGERS is located in malls such as ION Orchard, Plaza Singapura, Orchard Gateway and Changi Airport.
+4Fingers is located in malls such as ION Orchard, Plaza Singapura, Orchard Gateway and Changi Airport.
 In 2015, they opened their first overseas store in Kuala Lumpur, Malaysia located in Mid Valley Megamall and NU Sentral in December 2016.
-In June 2017, 4FINGERS announced its expansion to Australia, with their first store located on Bourke Street.
+In June 2017, 4FINGERS announced its expansion to Australia, with their first store located on Bourke Street, Melbourne.
 A branch in Los Angeles closed by November 2020.

+In September 2019, 4Fingers announced its acquisition of 50% stake in Australia-based Mad Mex Fresh Mexican Grill (Mad Mex).
+Mad Mex is an Australian Mexican QSR brand with a strong presence in New Zealand as well.